TeachBooks/systems-engineering-design/book/chapters/chapter_5_1.md

 # 5.1.
 Formal definition

 > In psychology, decision-making (also spelled decision making and decision making) is regarded as the cognitive process resulting in the selection of a belief or a course of action among several possible alternative options.
 It could be either rational or irrational.
 The decision-making process is a reasoning process based on assumptions of values, preferences and beliefs of the decision-maker.[1]
-Every decision-making process produces a final choice, which may or may not prompt action.
+Every decision-making process produces a final choice, which may or may not prompt action - <cite>Wikipedia<cite>

-- <cite>Wikipedia<cite>

 Formally decisions are made based on preference, or, to quote Barzilai [^1]: